 For more information see our main Visa page.

-You will spend around 50% of your time on clinical placements.
-This takes place in settings such as acute care, GP surgeries, nursing homes, private hospitals, patients' homes and in the community.
+Half of your time as a student will be spent gaining practice experience through clinical placements and simulated practice.
+This takes place in settings such as acute care, continuing care, GP surgeries, nursing homes, private hospitals, patients' homes and the community.

 Clinical placements are a vital factor in promoting understanding and development of professional skills.
 They help you become fit for practice, fit for purpose and fit for award by the time you complete your programme.
 Each placement provides you with educational opportunities to develop your professional skills.